 Her poem "Each Morning an Animal" was awarded the 2020 Sundress Press Broadside Contest prize.
 D. M. has been nominated for Best of the Net and selected as a semi-finalist for the 92Y Discovery Prize.

-D. M. studied comparative literature and creative writing at Princeton University, where she completed a creative thesis under the guidance of former U.S. Poet Laureate Tracy K. Smith.
-She received her M.F.A. in creative writing from Hollins University.
+D. M. studied comparative literature and creative writing at Princeton University, where she completed a creative thesis under the guidance of Tracy K. Smith.
+She received her M.F.A. in creative writing from Hollins University, where she completed a manuscript titled Boom, Boom, Boom.

-Founder and CEO of Maypop Creativity Consulting and Quad Goals Skate Fitness, D. M. provides people and organizations with racial equity consulting, writing and creativity coaching, team-building retreats, writing and creativity workshops, and skate fitness classes.
+D. M. provides people and organizations with racial equity consulting, conflict transformation, executive coaching, writing and creativity coaching, and skate fitness classes through Maypop Consulting and Quad Goals Skate Fitness.

-Prior to launching Maypop and Quad Goals, D. M. led racial and social justice change work as a racial equity consultant, Director of Programs and Strategy for Village of Wisdom, and as an AmeriCorps Program Director.
-She has supported organizations and communities across the country in strategic social change design, racial justice learning, and the integration of feminist, anti-racist, intersectional values with concrete policy and practice.
+D. M. has led racial and social justice change work as a racial equity consultant for over a decade.
+During that time, she has also served as the Chief Equity Learning Officer for the Mary Reynolds Babcock Foundation, the Director of Programs and Strategy for Village of Wisdom, and as an AmeriCorps Program Director.
+She has supported organizations and communities across the country in strategic social change design, racial justice learning, and the application of a feminist, anti-racist, intersectional lens through concrete policy and practice.